Deck Building Tips Courtesy of Econodek

 We recommend using exterior grade, tongue and groove, standard 5/8” or 3/4” untreated plywood for waterproof deck surface.
 Also use treated deck screws to fasten the tongue and groove plywood to the wood joists.
 Screws provide a better grip than nails and screws don’t relax the way nails do once the sundeck has been used for many years.
 Screw plywood decking every 6″ around the perimeter and use 6″ spacing on the center joists.
 Ensure that you set the screw heads just below the deck surface and stagger the layout of your plywood sheets leaving 1/8″ expansion joints between all panels.
 DO NOT USE TREATED PLYWOOD!

 TIP 8: INSTALL ECONODEK™ VINYL DECK FLOORING

-When your beautiful new sundeck is complete, follow the Econodek™ vinyl deck flooring installation instructions to properly install and waterproof your sundeck.
+When your beautiful new sundeck is complete, follow the Econodek™ vinyl deck flooring installation instructions to properly install the waterproof membrane for decks.
 See our page entitled What Is Econodek for more product information.
-Please read the installations instructions provided in the deck flooring Installation Brochure, or watch the Installation Video, before you attempt to install Econodek™ vinyl decking!
+Please read the installations instructions provided in the vinyl deck flooring Installation Brochure, or watch the Installation Video, before you attempt to install Econodek™ vinyl decking!
 For additional construction information, Econodek™ recommends that you consult your local building codes and building specialists in your area.
-If you still have questions about how to properly build your sundeck in preparation for Econodek vinyl deck flooring installation, please call our deck specialists and support team toll free at 1-877-860-9333, or email us at firstname.lastname@example.org.
+If you still have questions about how to properly build your sundeck in preparation for Econodek vinyl deck flooring installation, please call our deck specialists and support team toll free at 1-877-860-9333, or email us at email@example.com.